s-batish/hidden-gems/README.md

     - Passion for jewellery
     - Those wanting to buy a gift for someone
     - Those wanting to buy jewellery for themselves
-    - Upscale but not expensive so accessible to most people
+    - Upmarket but not expensive so accessible to most people
 - **Psychographics:**
     - Personality & Attitudes:
         - Interest in jewellery